 #2 Create your dynamic image link

-When you’re satisfied with your template's design, save it.
-Abyssale will now propose 4 different ways to generate images.
+Abyssale will now propose different ways to generate images.
 To deliver Mailchimp dynamic images, we'll choose the Dynamic images method.

 Now, when building your dynamic image URL, make sure to switch on the layers you wish to edit with your Mailchimp Merge tags.
 Here we switch on, our trial_step payload and our lead_name payload, to be able to personalize those fields in our email.
-As you switch them on, you will see that new data is included in the link preview on your right.
+As you switch them on, you will see that new data is included in the link preview on top of the screen.
 When you're done, copy this link before moving to the next step.

 #3 Add your dynamic image to Mailchimp

 Now log into your Mailchimp account, and create a new email template.

 To add your dynamic image to your email template, you won't be able to use the regular image bloc.
 In order to mix our dynamic image url and our Mailchimp merge tags, we'll need to use a custom code bloc.
 Place this custom code bloc where you would like your Mailchimp dynamic image to be displayed.

 Now what we have to do is to include our Abyssale dynamic image URL inside this code block.
 At first your code block should look like this :

 We'll have to add an image src line to this code inside the first div that we see.
 Between the 2 >< signs is where you'll need to add the following code :

 - close your expression with "> .
 Be careful not to leave any blank space